Bobloblawlobslawbomb/pig-dice-game/README.md

 ### Testing:

-Describe: playerRoll()
+Describe: currentRollFunction()
 Test: "It should return an integer between 1 and 6."
-Code: playerRoll();
+Code: currentRollFunction();
 Expected output: 1 || 2 || 3 || 4 || 5 || 6

-One die
-Player may roll or hold
-If player rolls 1 they score 0 for the round and end turn If player holds their score for the round is added to total score If player reaches 100 total score they win
+Describe: Player.prototype.GameRound()
+Test: "It should console.log "next player turn" if a 1 is rolled.
+If 2-5 is rolled, it should change player roundScore and gameScore accordingly."
+Code: Player.prototype.GameRound()
+Expected output: Player.roundScore = roundScore + currentScore Player.gameScore = gameScore + roundScore
+OR (one is rolled) Player.roundScore = 0;

 Describe: GameRound()
-Test: "It should console.log "player two turn" if a 1 is passed into GameRound()"
+Test: "It should console.log "next player turn" if a 1 is passed into GameRound()"
 Code: GameRound(1);
-Expected output:"player two turn"
+Expected output:"next player turn"

 Test: "It should console.log playerScore if any other number is passed into it
 Code: GameRound(2);